bechu/juno/README.md

 juno
 ====

-a version of uno with node.js
+a toy sandbox to play with node.js

+this is a uno implementation in js.